danrot/danrot.github.io/_posts/2023-09-22-avoid-mocking-repositories-by-using-in-memory-implementations.md

-I will not go into every detail of testing in Symfony (the [Symfony testing documentation](https://symfony.com/doc/current/testing.html) already does a decent job at this), instead, I will only talk about the highlight: **This test relies on the `ItemRepositoryInterface` instead of the Doctrine one.** It is used to setup some data in the `testList` test and also to assert if data was actually stored `testCreate`.
+I will not go into every detail of testing in Symfony (the [Symfony testing documentation](https://symfony.com/doc/current/testing.html) already does a decent job at this), instead, I will only talk about the highlight: **This test relies on the `ItemRepositoryInterface` instead of the Doctrine one.** It is used to setup some data in the `testList` and `testListWithTitleFilter` tests and also to assert if data was actually stored `testCreate`.
 If the tests are run like this they will not often succeed, since the database is never reset.
 However, the goal of this blog post is not to use databases for this kind of test anyway.
 Therefore a `config/services_test.yaml` file is created instead, which contains the following lines:

 ```yaml
 services: